29 Easy Dinner Recipes for Two That Feel Homemade and Special

 Pork chops are done at 140-145°F internal.
 They’ll keep cooking 5 degrees on the plate while resting.
 Cut into one and the juices should run clear with a hint of pink at the center.

-Pat 2 bone-in pork chops (about 1 inch thick) dry with paper towels.
+Pat 2 bone-in pork chops (each about 1 inch thick) with paper towels.
 Season generously with salt and pepper.
-Heat 2 tablespoons of olive oil in a skillet over medium-high heat until shimmering.
-Sear chops 4-5 minutes per side.
-Done when deeply golden and the internal temperature reads 140-145°F (the chops will rise 5 degrees while resting).
-Transfer to a plate, tent with foil.
+In a skillet, heat 2 tablespoons of olive oil until shimmering.
+Cook chops for about 4 to 5 minutes and flip.
+Remove from the heat when they are golden brown and the internal temperature reads 140-145°F (the chops will continue to rise 5 degrees while resting).
+Transfer to a plate and cover with foil.
 In the same pan, reduce heat to medium.
-Add 2 tablespoons of butter, 1 chopped shallot or 1/4 small onion, cook 2 minutes.
-Stir in 2 cloves of garlic and 1 teaspoon of fresh thyme.
+Add 2 tablespoons of butter and 1 chopped shallot or 1/4 of a small onion, and cook for 2 minutes.
+Add 1 teaspoon of fresh thyme and 2 cloves of garlic.
 Pour in 1/2 cup of chicken broth, 1 tablespoon Dijon mustard, and 1 tablespoon apple cider vinegar.
-Simmer 3-4 minutes until reduced and thickened.
-Off the heat, swirl in 1 more tablespoon of butter.
-Spoon over the rested chops.
+Simmer for 3-4 minutes until the broth reduces and thickens.
+Off heat, stir in 1 more tablespoon of butter.
+Spoon the sauce over the rested chops.

 20) Miso Soba Soup

-In a saucepan, bring 4 cups of vegetable or chicken broth to a simmer.
-Add 1 tablespoon of soy sauce, 1 teaspoon of grated ginger, and 2 cloves of garlic (smashed, removed at the end).
-Simmer 5 minutes.
-Meanwhile, cook 4 ounces of soba noodles in a separate pot for 4-5 minutes (per package), drain and rinse with cold water to stop cooking.
-Add 2 cups of vegetables to the simmering broth (sliced mushrooms, baby spinach, sliced bell pepper, snap peas), cook 2-3 minutes until tender.
-Off the heat (this is critical, miso should never boil or it loses flavor), whisk 3 tablespoons of white or red miso paste with a ladle of broth in a separate bowl until smooth, then stir back into the soup.
-Divide the noodles between two bowls, pour broth over.
-Top with sliced green onions, sesame seeds, and a soft-boiled egg.
+Start by bringing 4 cups of vegetable or chicken broth to a gentle simmer in a saucepan.
+Add 1 tablespoon of soy sauce, 1 teaspoon of ginger, and 2 cloves of smashed garlic (removed after).
+Simmer for 5 minutes.
+When this is done, start another pot and prepare 4 ounces of soba noodles.
+(4-5 minutes) Drain and rinse in cold water to stop cooking.
+Add 2 cups of baby spinach, bell pepper, and snap peas and mushrooms.
+Cook for 2-3 minutes more until tender.
+Remove from heat, whisk, and **dissolve** (it’s critical that miso never boils because it loses flavor) 3 tablespoons of white or red miso paste in a bowl with a ladle of broth until combined, then return to the soup.
+Divide the noodles into two bowls and add the broth.
+Add sliced green onions, ih and a soft-boiled egg.

 21) Baked Feta Pasta

-Preheat oven to 400°F. In a 9×13 baking dish, place an 8 ounce block of feta in the center.
+Preheat oven to 400°F. Place an 8 ounce block of feta in the center of a 9×13 baking dish.
 Surround with 2 pints of cherry or grape tomatoes.
-Pour 1/3 cup of olive oil over everything, season with salt, pepper, and 1 teaspoon Italian seasoning.
+Ensure everything is coated with 1/3 cup of olive oil and then add salt, pepper, and 1 teaspoon of Italian seasoning.
 Bake 30-35 minutes.
-Done when the tomatoes have collapsed and burst (some should be split, releasing their juices) and the feta is soft and lightly browned on top.
-While that bakes, cook 12 ounces of pasta to al dente, reserving 1/2 cup of pasta water.
+Finish cooking once the tomatoes have softened and collapsed (some should be split so they can release their juice).
+The feta should also be softened and lightly browned on top.
+While that is baking, cook 12 ounces of pasta, reserving a 1/2 cup of the pasta water.
 Remove the dish from the oven.
-Stir in 4 cloves of minced garlic and a handful of fresh basil leaves, the residual heat softens the garlic.
-Mash the feta into the tomatoes with a spoon, creating a creamy sauce.
-Toss with the pasta and pasta water as needed to thin.
+Combine with four chopped garlic cloves and a handful of fresh basil leaves; the heated garlic will be supple.
+Using a spoon, stir the feta and tomatoes together until a creamy sauce is formed.
+Mix with the pasta and add pasta water as required to achieve the desired consistency.
 Top with more basil.

 22) Tofu Stir Fry